 ORG has many years of experience of fostering dialogue in focussed, structured and empathic ways.
 This can range from events focusing at fostering a culture of strategic thinking in government to dialogue engaging those involved in the most difficult political disputes.

 Prominent here is our work on the Israeli-Palestinian conflict, where ORG has pioneered the encouragement of inclusive Palestinian-Palestinian and Israeli-Israeli strategy groups to address the complex conflict system.
 Results have been encouraging, and this remains a key feature of ORG’s Middle East programme.

-We also work – as one of our participants at an event in Gaza said: "If we can’t do reconciliation from top-down, we can try to do it from bottom-up.”
+As one of our participants at an event in Gaza said: "If we can’t do reconciliation from top-down, we can try to do it from bottom-up."
 We have facilitated a small technical committee representing Hamas, Fatah and independents to act as neutral broker to provide momentum for change.